Aldo Maldera

+At international level, Maldera represented the Italy national football team at the 1978 FIFA World Cup and UEFA Euro 1980, finishing in fourth place in both tournaments.

 Club career

 Maldera was born in Milan, and he spent a large part of his career with one of the major local clubs of his city A.C.
 Milan (1971–1982); with the club, he won a Serie A title in 1979, two Coppa Italia trophies in 1972 and 1977, a Serie B title (earning promotion to Serie A the following season, following Milan's involvement in the 1980 Totonero football betting scandal) in 1981, and a Mitropa Cup, during his final season with the club, in 1982, also serving as the club's captain.
 Throughout his career, he also played for Bologna F.C.
 1909 (for a half season loan, as a youth, during his time with Milan), local rivals Internazionale, A.S.
 Roma and A.C.F.
 Fiorentina.

 Maldera won a total two Serie A titles throughout his career, at A.C.
 Milan and A.S.
 Roma respectively, both under the tutelage of manager Nils Liedholm.
 Maldera won his second career league title, with Roma, during the 1982–83 season, after leaving Milan following their relegation to Serie B at the conclusion of the 1981–82 season.
 Maldera this league victory up with a Coppa Italia with Roma in 1984, also reaching the European Cup final with Roma that season, only to lose out to Liverpool on penalties.